 Preparing company officers for interviews and grand jury testimonies

 - Preparing and presenting position papers to federal prosecutors and regulators

 - Negotiating and finalizing a Deferred Prosecution Agreement with the government

 - Instituting a compliance program for the client, reviewing the effectiveness of a current program, and training employees in meaningful compliance principles

 - Compiling findings of fact, recommendations, and reporting to the client

 - Responding to search warrants of company premises

-For additional information on White Collar Crime and Government Investigations, please contact James B. Tucker.
+For additional information on White Collar Crime and Government Investigations, please contact Amanda B. Barbour or James B. Tucker.